Username:

 Coverage of local funding sources: council tax; business rates; fees and charges; and use of reserves

-Coverage of external funding sources: Revenue Support Grant; New Homes Bonus; and other general/specific grants
+Coverage of external funding sources: Revenue Support Grant; Homelessness, Rough Sleeping & Domestic Abuse; and Families First Partnership

 Claire Morris